bvanderveen/jsbsim-docker/README.md

 Change into repository directory and:

 	$ ./build.sh
-    $ ./jsbsim.sh <args>
+    $ ./jsbsim.sh

 Refer to the [JSBSim documentation](http://jsbsim.sourceforge.net/documentation.html) for usage details.
 Simulation output files will be written into `/var/jsbsim` in the container (current directory on the host).

 # Notes